 This includes judging whether someone's repentance regarding a sin they are guilty of is genuine or not.
-This would apply to any church discipline or restoration work of the church, as in 1 Corinthians 5 and Galatians 6:1.
+This would apply to any church discipline or restoration work of the church, as in 1 Corinthians 5 and Galatians 6:1 "Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted."